akka/akka/akka-docs/src/main/paradox/stream/stream-dynamic.md

 We now wrap the `Sink` and `Source` in a `Flow` using `Flow.fromSinkAndSource`.
 This bundles up the two sides of the channel into one and forces users of it to always define a publisher and subscriber side (even if the subscriber side is just dropping).
-It also allows us to very simply attach a `KillSwitch` as a `BidiStage` which in turn makes it possible to close both the original `Sink` and `Source` at the same time.
+It also allows us to attach a `KillSwitch` as a `BidiStage` which in turn makes it possible to close both the original `Sink` and `Source` at the same time.
 Finally, we add `backpressureTimeout` on the consumer side to ensure that subscribers that block the channel for more